On the Effects of Measurement Uncertainty in Optimal Control of Contact Interactions: Abstract

 \section{Abstract}

 Stochastic Optimal Control (SOC) typically considers noise only in the process model, i.e. unknown disturbances.
-However, in many robotic applications that involve interaction with the environment, such as locomotion and manipulation, uncertainty also comes from lack of precise knowledge of the world, which is not an actual disturbance.
-We develop a computationally efficient SOC algorithm, based on risk-sensitive control, that takes into account uncertainty in the measurements.
-We include the dynamics of an observer in such a way that the control law explicitly depends on the current measurement uncertainty.
-We show that high measurement uncertainty leads to low impedance behaviors, a result in contrast with the effects of process noise variance that creates stiff behaviors.
-Simulation results on a simple 2D manipulator show that our controller can create better interaction with the environment under uncertain contact locations than traditional SOC approaches.
+However, in many robotic applications involving interaction with the environment, such as locomotion and manipulation, uncertainty also comes from lack of precise knowledge of the world, which is not an actual disturbance.
+We analyze the effects of also considering noise in the measurement model, by developing a SOC algorithm based on risk-sensitive control, that includes the dynamics of an observer in such a way that the control law explicitly depends on the current measurement uncertainty.
+In simulation results on a simple 2D manipulator, we have observed that measurement uncertainty leads to low impedance behaviors, a result in contrast with the effects of process noise that creates stiff behaviors.
+This suggests that taking into account measurement uncertainty could be a potentially very interesting way to approach problems involving uncertain contact interactions.